Women and Constitution

-In the case, Rajesh Kumar Gupta v State of U.P AIR 2005 SC 2540, upheld the 50% favorable reservation for women as primary school teachers as large number of young girls below 10 years were being taught in such schools and it would be preferable that such young girls taught by women.
+In the case, Rajesh Kumar Gupta v.
+State of U.P, AIR 2005 SC 2540, upheld the 50% favourable reservation for women as primary school teachers as a large number of young girls below 10 years were being taught in such schools and it would be preferable that such young girls taught by women.

 In the case, Gayathri Devi Pansari v.
-State of Orissa AIR 2000 SC 1531, upheld the government of Orissa’s order reserving 30% quota for women in the allotment of 24-hour medical stores as a part of self-employment schemes.
+State of Orissa, AIR 2000 SC 1531, upheld the government of Orissa’s order reserving a 30% quota for women in the allotment of 24-hour medical stores as a part of self-employment schemes.

 The courts have always upheld the provision made in favor of the women, in particular, the criminal law provisions which have women exemption from prosecution.

 In the case, C.B.
-Muthamma v Union of India AIR 1979 SC 1868, the validity of Rule 8(2) was challenged which requires women member of the service to obtain permission of the Government in writing before marriage is solemnized and at any time after of the marriage, a women member of her service may be require to resign from the service if the government is satisfied that her family and her domestic commitments are likely to come in the way of the due and efficient discharge of her duties as a member of the service and the court has struck down this as unconstitutional and violative of fundamental rights as they were prejudicial to women.
+Muthamma v.
+Union of India, AIR 1979 SC 1868, the validity of Rule 8(2) was challenged which requires women members of the service to obtain the permission of the Government in writing before marriage is solemnized and at any time after of the marriage, a women member of her service maybe require to resign from the service if the government is satisfied that her family and her domestic commitments are likely to come in the way of the due and efficient discharge of her duties as a member of the service and the court has struck down this as unconstitutional and violative of fundamental rights as they were prejudicial to women.

 - Article 19(1) (g) of the constitution declares that all citizens have the right to practice any profession or carry out any occupation, trade or business.

-The right granted must be exercised consistently with human dignity and sexual harassment at workplace amounts to its violation.
-Before the enactment of Sexual Harassment of Women at Workplace (Prevention, Prohibition and Redressal) Act, 2013, the Supreme Court had laid down certain guidelines in the case Vishaka v State of Rajasthan AIR 1997 SC 3011, for protecting the women at workplace so that any women wouldn’t have to face any problem while working in any sector.
+The right granted must be exercised consistently with human dignity and sexual harassment at the workplace amounts to its violation.
+Before the enactment of the Sexual Harassment of Women at Workplace (Prevention, Prohibition and Redressal) Act, 2013, the Supreme Court had laid down certain guidelines in the case Vishaka v.
+State of Rajasthan, AIR 1997 SC 3011, for protecting the women at workplace so that any women wouldn’t have to face any problem while working in any sector.

-- Article 21 is the cardinal fundamental right which grants right to life and personal liberty.
-This particular article has been interpreted to various extents and held the life doesn’t mean mere existence but to live with human dignity and free from exploitation.
+- Article 21 is the cardinal fundamental right that grants the right to life and personal liberty.
+This particular article has been interpreted to various extents and held that life doesn’t mean mere existence but to live with human dignity and free from exploitation.

-In the case, Vikram Deo Singh Tomar v State of Bihar AIR 1988 SC 1782, where the court has ordered State government to maintain minimum conditions of standards in regard to food, medical and living conditions of Care Home, Patna as the state is entitled to ensure human dignity.
+In the case, Vikram Deo Singh Tomar v.
+State of Bihar, AIR 1988 SC 1782, where the court has ordered the State government to maintain minimum conditions of standards in regard to food, medical and living conditions of Care Home, Patna as the state is entitled to ensure human dignity.